sajaddadgar/MFCC-Speech-Recognition/README.md

 * LSTM

 ### Data
-Data of this implementation includes 65,000 one-second long utterances of 30 short words.
+Data of this implementation includes 65,000 one-second long utterances of 30 short words.<br />
 You can download this dataset in [this](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge) link.